cr1901/pytest-amaranth-sim/docs/quickstart.md

   - When a testbench fails, optionally extend the output VCD trace so that the failing state is more visible at lower zooms (`extend_vcd_time`).
-See [this issue](https://github.com/gtkwave/gtkwave/issues/230#issuecomment-2065663811) for an example of why this workaround exists).
+See [this issue](https://github.com/gtkwave/gtkwave/issues/230#issuecomment-2065663811) for an example of why this workaround exists.

 ## Requirements

-- At least Amaranth commit `89eae72` or more recent is required.
+- At least Amaranth `v0.5.0` or more recent is required.
-  - The first release version that will be supported is 0.5.
 - Pytest, of course, is also required, at least version 6.2.0.
   - Development tracks whatever version of `pytest` is in the PDM [lock file](https://pdm-project.org/latest/usage/lockfile/).
 This is not